Alaska Intermediate Course Itinerary

 Upon sign up, we will send you our richly detailed, pre-trip information package.

-Day 1: The group meets for an amazing breakfast at 7am at the Fireweed Station Inn outside of Talkeetna, Alaska, and then we transfer to the Alpine Ascents hanger to start our gear check and orientation at 8:00 am.
+Day 1: We'll meet at 8am at the Alpine Ascents hangar for the orientation at gear check.
+Those staying at the Fireweed, our preferred lodging, will be transported there.
 The gear check/orientatiuon is an invaluable part of the course and will often eliminate many of the questions students have about both equipment and the flow of the course.
 Our scheduled flight into Kahiltna International Airport is 2:00 pm, enough time to have lunch and make any last minute purchases.

 We often camp at Kahiltna Base Camp on the first day of the intermediate course.
 Once there, we set up camp.